-- 1. In the left navigation menu, tap Service Setup > Backup and Restore.

-- 2. Select a backup file and tap Delete.
+- 1. In the left navigation menu, tap Service Setup > Backup and Restore. - 2.
+Select a backup file and tap Delete.

-- 3. To confirm, tap Delete.

 Adding an upgrade package

 An upgrade package is used to upgrade the projector software.

 A maximum of 10 upgrade packages can be stored.
 When you add an upgrade package that exceeds this limit, the system deletes the upgrade package that was last used.